JiaxiLi1995/Equity_Cost_of_Capital/ECC.md

 use STL to forcast betas and industry risk premium and perform the second step regression to obtain the lambda.
 Then we can calculate the ECC.

+## S5-5 ECC with Consumption Growth???

+We might look at whether the filter affects the correlation of ECC with consumption growth or the volatility of consumption growth.
+In some asset pricing models, premia should vary across time in response to consumption growth, and in some models, the volatility of consumption growth.
+Maybe we should preemptively look at whether the filter increases the correlation with these measures in the aggregate.

+The focus of the original Fama-French (JFE, 1997) paper was whether factor models and existing modeling technology could generate relatively precise estimates of ECC at the industry level.
+The answer was a resounding no. I think we are showing that a different model can change this answer to yes.

+To me, a logical next question is whether the resulting premia move over the cycle as theory suggests.